 Editor's note: For the purpose of this code, vegetation is limited to vegetation located within a category A area or category B area, shown on the regulated vegetation management map or a property map of assessable vegetation.
-Vegetation is also limited to vegetation located within a category X area where it is identified as assessable under the Sustainable Planning Regulation 2009.
+Vegetation is also limited to vegetation located within a category X area or category R area where it is identified as assessable under the Sustainable Planning Regulation 2009.